ahmadfurqan7/ahmadfurqan7/README.md

 </h1>

 ## 🔧 About Me
-Physics graduate from Andalas University (Earth & Atmospheric Physics) who has a combination of analytical data expertise, administrative rigor, and visual creativity.
-Extensive experience in managing operational and logistics data, including purchase order administration, stock picking, and inventory/stock accuracy.
-Have technical proficiency in SQL, Python, and data visualization using Power BI and Tableau, backed by various certifications from global platforms such as HackerRank and Dicoding.
-Proven to be able to adapt in various industries, from the banking sector as a Financial Advisor to the creative industry as a Graphic Designer, with a high dedication to accuracy and the achievement of company targets.
+Graduate of Bachelor of Physics (Concentration in Earth & Atmospheric Physics) with practical experience in the logistics, retail, and finance sectors.
+Master SQL, Python, Excel and data visualization using Power BI and Tableau.
+Have a track record of processing operational data into business insights, improving inventory accuracy, and optimizing sales performance.
+Ready to implement a data-driven approach to support the company's strategic decision-making.

 ## 🔧 Projects
 - [Data Analyst Project](https://github.com/ahmadfurqan7/Data-Analyst)